Sami Brady: Storylines

-E.J. tries to take custody of Johnny.
-But immigration wants to deport E.J., and Sami helps him by moving into the DiMera mansion with Johnny to show to immigration that they are a happily married couple.
+EJ tries to take custody of Johnny.
+But immigration wants to deport EJ, and Sami helps him by moving into the DiMera mansion with Johnny to show to immigration that they are a happily married couple.
 They have sex, and Lucas, released on house arrest, sees them at it.
 Although Sami ends her marriage to E.J., Lucas doesn't forgive her.
-E.J. moves on to Nicole Walker (Arianne Zucker), and Sami finds out she is pregnant again.
+EJ moves on to Nicole Walker (Arianne Zucker), and Sami finds out she is pregnant again.
 She doesn't tell E.J., and after witnessing a murder, she goes into witness protection.
 She befriends her guard, Rafe Hernandez (Galen Gering), and gives birth to a daughter.
-Nicole miscarries E.J.'s child but pretends to still be pregnant and secretly illegally adopts a baby girl to pass off to E.J. as their own.
-Nicole then finds out that Sami's baby daughter is actually E.J.'s and she secretly switches the two baby girls, so that E.J. will be raising a child that is biologically his.
+Nicole miscarries E.J.'s child but pretends to still be pregnant and secretly illegally adopts a baby girl to pass off to EJ as their own.
+Nicole then finds out that Sami's baby daughter is actually EJ's and she secretly switches the two baby girls, so that EJ will be raising a child that is biologically his.
 Nicole's switch works and she begins raising Sami's child, Sydney DiMera, as her own.
 Sami is in love with Rafe, and together they raise the baby, named Grace, believing Sami gave birth to her.
-Grace contracts meningitis and dies, and Sami confesses to E.J. that Grace was "his", and E.J. is furious.
+Grace contracts meningitis and dies, and Sami confesses to EJ that Grace was "his", and EJ is furious.
 Eventually, the baby switch is revealed and Sami is reunited with Sydney.
 But for revenge against Sami, E.J. kidnaps Sydney and makes everyone think she is dead.
 But he falls back in love with Sami and returns Sydney to her, pretending to be the hero.
-E.J. and Sami reconnect, and after her relationship with Rafe ends, she becomes engaged to E.J.
-However, at the wedding, Rafe presents evidence to Sami that E.J. was behind Sydney's kidnapping.
-She leaves E.J. for Rafe, and discovers that he had a plan to kidnap both his children and take them away forever.
+EJ and Sami reconnect, and after her relationship with Rafe ends, she becomes engaged to EJ However, at the wedding, Rafe presents evidence to Sami that E.J. was behind Sydney's kidnapping.
+She leaves EJ for Rafe, and discovers that he had a plan to kidnap both his children and take them away forever.
 To stop him, she shoots him in the head.
-Rafe proposes to her while E.J. narrowly escapes death.
+Rafe proposes to her while EJ narrowly escapes death.
 He later wins full custody of the children and Sami marries Rafe.
 Johnny is diagnosed with eye cancer and she regains joint custody.
-After allowing Johnny and Sydney back into their mother's life, Stefano and E.J. switch Rafe with an impostor whose face they surgically alter so he can pose as Rafe's double.
+After allowing Johnny and Sydney back into their mother's life, Stefano and EJ switch Rafe with an impostor whose face they surgically alter so he can pose as Rafe's double.